the mental load of motherhood

 You should say yes.

-You should keep everyone happy.
+You should keep the peace.

 You should be grateful.